 Leather Patina – Everything You Need to Know

-Leather patina is the character and sheen that develops slowly on the surface of leather goods through time, regular use, and exposure to natural forces.
+Patina is the character and thin sheen that develops slowly on the surface of leather goods through time, regular use, and exposure to natural forces.
 This improves the natural appearance of the leather, giving it unique qualities.
 Patina makes full-grain leather second-to-none.

 Start with Quality Leather for a Perfect Patina